doyensec/ThereAreBugsEverywhere/README.md

 # There Are Bugs Everywhere Wallpapers

-These wallpapers are just a reminder that bugs are ... everywhere ;-)
+These wallpapers are just a funny reminder that vulnerabilities are hidden .... everywhere ;-)

-Wallpapers are in various resolutions.
+Wallpapers are in various resolutions so please check folder names.

 Remember - #ThereAreBugsEverywhere